thradams/cake/ownership.md

 }
 ```

-When the object is created on the stack, we can implement a destructor, as shown in Listing 8:
+When the object is created on the stack, we can implement a destructor.

-**Listing 8 - Implementing a destructor**
+**Sample - Implementing a destructor**

 ```c
 #include <ownership.h>